 - 1 Banana – sliced

 - Toppings of your choice – I used coconut flakes, flax seeds, almonds, granola and fresh blueberry

-Pour water and milk in a pan.
-Add rolled oats and simmer in medium heat for about 5- 8 minutes.
-Stir in brown sugar, and cook for another 5 minutes.
-Mix the cocoa powder and hot water until into forms into a smooth chocolate paste.
-Mix in the oatmeal mixture.
+Pour milk in a pan.
+Add rolled oats and simmer in medium heat for about 10 minutes.
+Make sure to stir from time to time to avoid sticking at the bottom and from forming a “film” or “skin” on top.
+Add brown sugar.
+Mix the cocoa powder and hot water until in forms into a smooth chocolate paste then add in the oatmeal mixture and stir to distribute.
+Cook for another 5 minutes.
+You can serve it as this stage but if you want a smoother creamier consistency, cover and cook in low heat for another 10 minutes.
 Taste and adjust sweetness as desired.
 The consistency of the oats will thicken as it cools, if you are serving it immediately, you can cook it a little bit longer to get a thick consistency.
 Cooking time is flexible, cook less or more time to adjust to the texture and consistency that you prefer.

 Transfer in a bowl and arrange sliced Banana and Strawberry and other toppings of your choice.
 Enjoy!

-One tip when reheating it, add few spoonful of water or milk to thin out the consistency.
-The oatmeal will thickens as it cools, even more when refrigerated.
+One tip when reheating it, if the consistency gets too thick for you, add few spoonful of water or milk to thin out the consistency.
+The oatmeal with or without chia seed will thickens as it cools, even more when refrigerated.
 So to bring it back to nice consistency, you need to add a little bit of liquid.
 For single serving, add 1-2 tbsp of liquid and stir then simply pop it in the microwave for 1 minute.
 Take it out and stir again, adding more liquid as necessary to achieve the consistency that you like.
 Return to microwave for another minute.
 Remove and add toppings as desired.
-You can also add more liquid while cooking it, this way it remains slightly runny and you won’t need to add liquid to it when you re-heat it.
 Easy breezy!
 Enjoy

 My Latest Video